vinicius-cassaro/vinicius-cassaro/README.md

 <div>
   <details>
     <summary><b>About me</b></summary>
-     - Business Informatics Technologist graduated from Fatec (Faculdade de Tecnologia do Estado de São Paulo).<br/>
+     - Graduated in Business Informatics Technology from Fatec (Faculdade de Tecnologia do Estado de São Paulo).<br/>
-     - Currently I'm a web developer, especially in back-end.
-I also have experience with mobile and desktop development.<br/>
+     - Currently working as a web developer, specializing in back-end development.
+Also experienced in mobile and desktop development.<br/>
-     - I've been programming since 2016.
+     - Started programming in 2016.
   </details>
 </div>